docksal/docksal/docs/troubleshooting.md

 open /Users/John.Doe/.docker/machine/machines/docksal/config.json: permission denied
 ```

-You careated the Docksal VM as the root user (probably using `sudo`).
+You created the Docksal VM as the root user (probably using `sudo`).
 This is not recommended in particular because of the problems like this.

 Re-create vm as a regular user